green-coding-solutions/website/content/case-studies/turbo-boost-and-energy.md

 | **Increase / Decrease** | **86,48 %** | **106,59 %** | **92,6 %** | **120,31 %** | **71,94 %** | **136,47 %** |

 {{</ table >}}

+**Result**: We see that the decrease in time sometimes does not outweigh the increase in energy.
+Especially for the MacBook machine this is very prononounced.

+**Real world case**

 An important question is however also: How does this compare in a real-world use-case?
 Will results be the same?